Shashank-Bandaru/PeoplePoseAndStyle/README.md

    cd .\Project
    pip install -r requirements.txt
   ```
+- **Note :**
+You can find the code used for training the people classification and pose classification models in the "Model_training" folder.
+You can also visit this kaggle link for running the models [kaggle_notebook](https://www.kaggle.com/code/shashankbandaru008/streamlit-both-model-run)
 ## Instructions
 1. Download the code files from the repo and unzip the folder.
 2. Install the necessary libraries as mentioned above.